 Student Conduct Officers (SCOs) administer the Student Disciplinary System, Strategies of Behaviorial Intervention (SOBI), and Student Complaints and Concerns at San Antonio College.
-As a subset of the Office of the Vice President of Student Affairs and Dean of Student Affairs, SCOs enforce the Student Code of Conduct and serve as a resource to the College community about student conduct issues.
+As a subset of the Office of the Vice President of Student Success and Dean of Student Success, SCOs enforce the Student Code of Conduct and serve as a resource to the College community about student conduct issues.

 Student Code of Conduct